CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/developers_guide/cmaq-vm/install.md

-# Install Software and run CMAQv5.4 on c6a.xlarge for the 12km Listos Training Domain
+# Install Software and run CMAQv5.3.3 on c6a.2xlarge for the 2016_12US3 Benchmark

-Instructions are provided to build and install CMAQ on c6a.xlarge compute node installed from  Ubuntu 22.04.2 LTS (GNU/Linux 5.15.0-1031-aws x86_64) Image that contains modules for git, openmpi and gcc.
+Instructions are provided to build and install CMAQ on c6a.2xlarge compute node installed from  Ubuntu 22.04.2 LTS (GNU/Linux 5.15.0-1031-aws x86_64) Image that contains modules for git, openmpi and gcc.
 The compute node does not have a SLURM scheduler on it, so jobs are run interactively from the command line.

-Instructions to install data and CMAQ libraries and model are provided along with sample run scripts to run CMAQ on 4 processors on a single c6a.xlarge instance.
+Instructions to install data and CMAQ libraries and model are provided along with sample run scripts to run CMAQ on 4 processors on a single c6a.2xlarge instance.

-This will provide users with experience using the AWS Console to create a Virtual Machine, select Operating System, select the size of the VM as c6a.xlarge vcpus, 8 GiB memory, using an SSH private key to login and install and run CMAQ.
+This will provide users with experience using the AWS Console to create a Virtual Machine, select Operating System, select the size of the VM as c6a.2xlarge vcpus, 8 GiB memory, using an SSH private key to login and install and run CMAQ.

 Using this method, the user needs to be careful to start and stop the Virtual Machine and only have it run while doing the intial installation, and while running CMAQ.
-The full c6a.xlarge instance will incur charges as long as it is on, even if a job isn't running on it.
+The full c6a.2xlarge instance will incur charges as long as it is on, even if a job isn't running on it.

 This is different than the Parallel Cluster, where if CMAQ is not running in the queue, then the Compute nodes are down, and not incurring costs.

-## Build CMAQv5.4+ on c6a.xlarge EC2 instance
+## Build CMAQv5.3.3 on c6a.2xlarge EC2 instance

 ### Create a c6a.xlarge Virtual Machine